 Trails

-You can find a total of 6 routes in the bike park, which are not MTB routes.
-The two most popular of these are the "Straight one" and the "Chainless one" tracks.
-For families, we recommend the "Chainless" track, but if you want a fast-paced track, then you should try the "Straight" bike path.
+You can find 6 routes in the bike park, which are not MTB routes.
+The two most popular of these are the "Straight One" and the "Chainless One" tracks.
+For families, we recommend the "Chainless" track, but if you want a fast-paced track, you should try the "Straight" bike path.

 • The first one: 2.4 km, 350 m descent